monash-human-power/power-meter/scripts-testing/README.md

 - Flashing green indicates that a pin is being tested (on is high, off is low).
 - Press 'q' to got back and select another pin.
 - All pins other than LEDs are left in high impedance states after testing that pin concludes.

+### 5. Temperature sensor and LED testing
+> Relies on [LED testing](#1-led-testing) for pretty lights and a serial connection to show temperatures.

+This script reads the temperatures on both I2C sensors and flashes the temperature sensor and built in LEDs.

 ## Kalman filter development
 [`kalman-compare.py`](./kalman-filter/kalman-compare.py) takes a CSV file from the power meter and plots the reported orientation over time.
 This script also calculates orientation based on the accelerometer alone, gyroscope alone and a python implementation of the Kalman filter to compare the results.